aleshaleksey/fansys23/conditions-types.md

 #### Constructs

-Constructs are devices that are capable of movement and are generally made of minerals or metals.
+Constructs are life-like devices that are capable of movement and are generally made of minerals or metals.
+They are sometimes called "living dolls", although this term is not strictly correct.
 Constructs do not reproduce, breathe, drink, eat, sleep or age (unless they are made from mortals).

 **Robots** are "natural" constructs, typically made by mortals.
 In the worlds where they exist, they are the height of non-magical artifice.
 Since they are merely complex machines, robots lack a spirit and thus have no Cha.
 Robots that are capable of emulating emotion use Int for Cha rolls.
 A robot that gains a spirit becomes a golem.
 - Robots are immune to: "Frightened", "charmed", "surprise", "diseased", "poisoned", "bleeding", "incapacitated" and "dying".